Brand Loyalty – Why do customers return?

 To build your brand’s customer loyalty, follow the guidelines below:

 Ensure you work on all your brand molecules – not just what you offer, but how you offer it.
 Remember, the first impression of your brand is the most important.

 Try to offer a service or product that a customer cannot receive anywhere else for either your price or your quality.

 It goes without saying; reward your customers as much as possible with a scheme – that allows them to either build points/rewards for themselves or personalised one-off offers for them only.

 Listen and change.
 The customer knows what they want, so if possible (within reason) why shouldn’t you provide that for them?
 Making a customer feel like they are connected and helping a brand is the fastest way to build that relationship.

 Let the customer feel even more connected by story-telling, if they can see the path which led them to you as a brand or how a brand operates then that consumer won’t only remember you but feel part of that story if they buy/enquire.

-You can see that brand building and loyalty building in ecommerce is common sense.
+You can see that brand building and loyalty building in eCommerce is common sense.
 Even so, it is not easy.
 It takes vision, clear analysis of customer input and attention to detail.
-This applies not just to your product or service but how you sell it.
+This applies not just to your product or service but to how you sell it.
 It also applies to your website design and how your customers use your site.
 If your site doesn’t build trust then irrespective of the size and importance of your brand, the visitor will leave your site.
 Build your trust pyramid with a very firm foundation.